wire report

 What happened

-According to The Guardian’s source item, CBS News insiders worry how 60 Minutes will endure after firings: ‘What are they going to put on the air?’, After the dramatic termination of Scott Pelley, four of the show’s seven full-time correspondents are out under Bari Weiss’s leadership For many years now, CBS News employees entering the network’s New York headquarters have walked by a poster showing the seven correspondents who have helped keep 60 Minutes the most-watched show in news for 52 straight television seasons: Lesley Stahl, Scott Pelley, Bill Whitaker, Anderson Cooper, Sharyn Alfonsi, Jon Wertheim and Cecilia Vega.
+According to The Guardian’s report, CBS News insiders worry how 60 Minutes will endure after firings: ‘What are they going to put on the air?’, After the dramatic termination of Scott Pelley, four of the show’s seven full-time correspondents are out under Bari Weiss’s leadership For many years now, CBS News employees entering the network’s New York headquarters have walked by a poster showing the seven correspondents who have helped keep 60 Minutes the most-watched show in news for 52 straight television seasons: Lesley Stahl, Scott Pelley, Bill Whitaker, Anderson Cooper, Sharyn Alfonsi, Jon Wertheim and Cecilia Vega.
 Over the last tumultuous week , three of those correspondents – Pelley, Alfonsi and Vega – have been fired.
 Cooper – who is also a CNN primetime anchor – announced in February that he was leaving the show.
 Amid the most significant uproar in the show’s lengthy history, CBS News staffers and 60 Minutes veterans now have two central questions: who will be left to make the show’s 59th season, which begins in Sept

 Context

 The development sits in VINI’s Technology file for readers following technology, science, product policy, markets, infrastructure, and the public consequences of innovation.
 The original report is linked so readers can check the source account, follow later updates, and compare new coverage against the first published record.
-The source item is dated 2026-06-04T11:00:05+00:00.
+The report is dated 2026-06-04T11:00:05+00:00.

 What to watch